-STATEWIDE BRIDGE ENTERPRISE
+COLORADO BRIDGE ENTERPRISE

-The Statewide Bridge Enterprise was formed in 2009 as part of the FASTER legislation.
+The Colorado Bridge Enterprise (CBE) was formed in 2009 as part of the FASTER legislation.
 It operates as a government-owned business within the Department.
-The Colorado Transportation Commission serves as the Statewide Bridge Enterprise Board.
+The Colorado Transportation Commission serves as the Colorado Bridge Enterprise Board.

-The goal of the Bridge Enterprise is to finance, repair, reconstruct and replace any designated bridge as promptly and efficiently as possible, with a focus on Colorado's poor bridges.
+The purpose of the CBE is to finance, repair, reconstruct and replace bridges designated as structurally deficient or functionally obsolete and rated "poor" by CDOT.

-In order to accomplish this goal, the Bridge Enterprise may impose a bridge safety surcharge, issue revenue bonds or contract with any other governmental or nongovernmental source of funding for loans or grants.
-The bridge safety surcharge has already been implemented through vehicle registration fees and all funds collected through the surcharge will be placed in a "bridge special fund."
+In order to accomplish this goal, the CBE may issue revenue bonds or contract with any other governmental or nongovernmental source of funding for loans or grants.
+A bridge safety surcharge has been implemented through vehicle registration fees and all funds collected through the surcharge are placed in a "bridge special fund."
+The CBE has initiated the bond program to accelerate the completion of Colorado's worst bridges.